 At the conclusion of this activity, participants should be able to:

-accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and Providence Anesthesiologists, Inc. The Warren Alpert Medical School is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accorded with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Warren Alpert Medical School of Brown University and the Rhode Island Department of Health.
+The Warren Alpert Medical School is accredited by the ACCME to provide continuing medical education for physicians.

-Physicians: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 6.0 AMA PRA Category 1 Credits™.
+Physicians: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 4.0 AMA PRA Category 1 Credits™.
 Physicians should only clai m credit commensurate with the extent of their participation in the activity.